Indicators of child sexual abuse

 - shame experienced by children and their families

-- fear of reprisals from the alleged offender / abuser and their families due to how disclosure will impact family and community networks (Aboriginal Child Sexual Assault Taskforce, 2006; Gordon et al., 2002; Mullighan, 2008; Wild & Anderson, 2007, as cited in Anderson et al., 2017).
+- fear of reprisals from the alleged abuser and their families due to how disclosure will impact family and community networks (Aboriginal Child Sexual Assault Taskforce, 2006; Gordon et al., 2002; Mullighan, 2008; Wild and Anderson, 2007, as cited in Anderson et al., 2017).

 As practitioners, develop and respect cultural and community norms regarding who is appropriate for a child to speak to about sensitive topics, and the timing and context of these conversations.
-Make arrangements for such people to support the child during interviews and to support the child in response to the child’s disclosure.
+Make arrangements for a trusted support person (preferably someone who is the same gender and is from their family or kinship group) to support the child during interviews and to support the child in responses that follow the child’s disclosure.

-Positive cultural connections have been suggested to indirectly increase protective factors for Aboriginal and Torres Strait Islander children by supporting the social and community conditions required for adults to heal their own trauma, foster strong attachments to children in the community, and in turn, create safer more connected communities (Anderson et al, 2017).
+Strong cultural connections increase protective factors for Aboriginal and Torres Strait Islander children by supporting the social and community conditions required for adults to heal their own trauma, foster strong attachments to children in the community, and in turn, create safer more connected communities (Anderson et al, 2017).
+Increasing the presence of protective factors in an Aboriginal and Torres Strait Islander child’s life may not guarantee they are protected from abuse but may reduce the likelihood of them being sexually abused.
+Protective factors include the child having:

 Further reading

-Aboriginal and Torres Strait Islander children and child sexual abuse in institutional settings.
+Aboriginal and Torres Strait Islander children and child sexual abuse in institutional contexts.

-Read further about 'Women’s business and men’s business' and 'Understanding the concept of shame' in the Working with Aboriginal and Torres Strait Islander peoples part of the Practice kit Safe Care and Connection
+Read further about 'Women’s business and men’s business' and 'Understanding the concept of shame' in the Working with Aboriginal and Torres Strait Islander families section of the practice kit Safe care and connection.

-For families from Cultural and Linguistically Diverse (CALD) backgrounds, there may be additional considerations regarding a child’s disclosure of sexual abuse.
+For families from culturally and linguistically diverse backgrounds, there may be additional considerations regarding a child’s disclosure of sexual abuse.
 For migrant and refugee children and families, the journey from their country of origin to Australia can vary from a planned trip to a journey that was unforeseen, sudden, dangerous and exhausting.

 While culture cannot and should not be used as an excuse for the abuse of children, some newly arrived migrants and some members of established communities may be unfamiliar with aspects of Australian legislation, including legislation relating to child protection.
-For some CALD people, there may also be different views about what constitutes child abuse and neglect in their country of origin.
+For some people from culturally and linguistically diverse backgrounds, there may also be different views about what constitutes child abuse and neglect in their country of origin.
 This does not mean that the welfare and interests of the child should not be paramount in all decisions but rather, differing approaches to parenting and a lack of understanding or appreciation of norms expected in Australia could be factors that are encountered during assessment and case work and need to be responded to.

-Many factors for a CALD child and their family can impact how they engage with Child Safety and other services in relation to child sexual abuse, which are outlined below.
+Many factors for a cultural diverse child and their family can impact how they engage with Child Safety and other services in relation to child sexual abuse, which are outlined below.

 Compromised visa status